-Marie Kondo is a professional organising consultant.
-She is on a mission to help us all with decluttering to improve our lives through the art of tidying up.
-Here are the 5 key lessons from her KonMari Method.
+Japan’s decluttering guru, Marie Kondo, has featured in the news heavily after her successful Netflix show 'Tidying Up With Marie Kondo.'
+She is a renowned professional organising consultant who is on a mission to spark more joy in our lives through the art of tidying up.
+Here are the 5 key lessons from her KonMari method to inspire you to live a bigger life with less.

 1) Tackle one category at a time